 Specific subjects as announced in the Schedule of Classes.
 Maximum of 4 credits per semester and a grand total of 9 credits.
 May be repeated up to 9 credits.
 Consent of Instructor required.

 HORT 462.
 Plant Breeding

 Principles and practices involved with the genetic improvement of plants.
+May be repeated up to 3 credits.

-Prerequisite: ANSC/AGRO/BIOL/HORT/GENE 305 or GENE 320.
+Prerequisite(s): ANSC/AGRO/BIOL/HORT/GENE 305 or GENE 315 and GENE 320.